epeter85/bannerboy-code-test-2018/README.md

-# Banner Boy - Mini Cooper
+# Gulp Banner Workflow

-This is a test project for Banner Boy. https://bannerboy.com/
+This is an ongoing project to make banner developement more fluid.

 ## Getting Started